TritonDataCenter/java-manta/README.md

 ## Installation

-Java 1.8 is required.
-The main client module can be installed by adding the following dependency in Maven:
+[Java 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) is required.
+The main client module can be installed by adding the following dependency using [Maven 3.1.x](https://maven.apache.org/):

 ```
 <dependency>